-At left: (1) A SWCNT-tamoxifen pharmaceutical synthesized in PI’s lab.?
-(2) A polymer adsorbed into a specific conformation can create a selective analyte binding site; determining the strongest polymer adsorption sites facilitates understanding analyte binding determinants.?
+At right: (1) A SWCNT-tamoxifen pharmaceutical synthesized in PI’s lab.
+(2) A polymer adsorbed into a specific conformation can create a selective analyte binding site; determining the strongest polymer adsorption sites facilitates understanding analyte binding determinants.
 (3) Select nitrogen-rich organics, complexed to SWCNTs and ignited, create a thermal energy wave traveling down the SWCNT; characterizing the SWCNT complex improves understanding the phenomenon and enables optimizing organic compound selection.

 Organic chemistry techniques, including NMR, determine the strongest points of association between complexed organic molecules and SWCNTs, which are those closest to the protons with greatest chemical shift change.
 This enables predicting and determining strongest complexing molecules, cites, and functionalities, along with some geometrical characteristics.
 These projects promise heretofore unrealized opportunities for new materials and systems.

 Research keywords: organic mechanisms and education; science policy; organic chemistry of single walled carbon nanotubes